ajo01/appearance-sample-repo/README.md

 Welcome!
 This is the sample repository for vector appearances.
 Here you will find information on the api, how to set the project up, and sample code for calling it.

-The createAppearance api allows a user to call canvas methods to create a pdf with vector appearances.
+The createAppearance api allows a user to call canvas methods on a pdf to create vector appearances.
 It takes in a function containing canvas methods as a parameter and outputs a blob.
 A user can then optionally use the FileSaver dependency to convert the blob to a pdf and download it.

 ## Project structure